Elohist

 According to the documentary hypothesis, the Elohist (or simply E) is one of four source documents underlying the Torah, together with the Jahwist (or Yahwist), the Deuteronomist and the Priestly source.
-The Elohist is so named because of its pervasive use of the word Elohim to refer to the Israelite god.
+The Elohist is so named because of its repeated use of the word Elohim to refer to the Israelite God.

 The Elohist source is characterized by, among other things, an abstract view of God, using Horeb instead of Sinai for the mountain where Moses received the laws of Israel and the use of the phrase "fear of God".
 It habitually locates ancestral stories in the north, especially Ephraim, and the documentary hypothesis holds that it must have been composed in that region, possibly in the second half of the 9th century BCE.

 Because of its highly fragmentary nature, most scholars now question the existence of the Elohist source as a coherent independent document.
 Instead, the E material is viewed as consisting of various fragments of earlier narratives that are incorporated into the Jahwist document.

 Background

 Modern scholars agree that separate sources and multiple authors underlie the Pentateuch, but there is much disagreement on how these sources were used to write the first five books of the Bible.
 This documentary hypothesis dominated much of the 20th century, but the 20th-century consensus surrounding this hypothesis has now been broken down.
 Those who uphold it now tend to do so in a highly modified form, giving a much larger role to the redactors (editors), who are now seen as adding much material of their own rather than as simply passive combiners of documents.
 Among those who reject the documentary approach altogether, the most significant revisions have been to combine E with J as a single source, and to see the Priestly source as a series of editorial revisions to that text.

 The alternatives to the documentary approach can be broadly divided between "fragmentary" and "supplementary" theories.
-Fragmentary hypotheses, seen notably in the work of Rolf Rendtorff and Erhard Blum, see the Pentateuch as growing through the gradual accretion of material into larger and larger blocks before being joined together, first by a Deuteronomic writer, and then by a Priestly writer (6th/5th century), who also added his own material.
+Fragmentary hypotheses, seen notably in the work of Rolf Rendtorff and Erhard Blum, see the Pentateuch as growing through the gradual accretion of material into larger and larger blocks before being joined together, first by a Deuteronomic writer, and then by a Priestly writer (6th/5th century BCE), who also added his own material.

 The "supplementary" approach is exemplified in the work of John Van Seters, who places the composition of J (which he, unlike the "fragmentists", sees as a complete document) in the 6th century as an introduction to the Deuteronomistic history (the history of Israel that takes up the series of books from Joshua to Kings).
-The Priestly writers later added their supplements to this, and these expansions continued down to the end of the 4th century BCE.
+The Priestly writers later added their supplements to this, and these expansions continued to the end of the 4th century BCE.